-CO1 Understand the importance of Women's Studies and incorporate Women's Studies with other fields.
-4 CO2 Analyze the realities of Women Empowerment, Portrayal of Women in Media, Development and Communication. to K5 $\alpha$ Interpret the laws pertaining to violence against Women and legal consequences.
-K1 CO4 Study the important elements in the Indian Constitution, Indian Laws for Protection of Women. , CO5 To be Aware of Government Developmental schemes for women and to create Awareness on modernization and impact of technology on Women.
+K1 to K5 CO1 Understand the importance of Women's Studies and incorporate Women's Studies with other fields.
+CO2 Analyze the realities of Women Empowerment, Portrayal of Women in Analyze the realities of Women Empowerment, Portrayal of Women in Media, Development and Communication.
+CO3 Interpret the laws pertaining to violence against Women and legal consequences.
+Study the important elements in the Indian Constitution, Indian Laws for Protection of Women.
+CO5 To be Aware of Government Developmental schemes for women and to To be Aware of Government Developmental schemes for women and to create Awareness on modernization and impact of technology on Women.